Still from Digital Film, 6 min 29 Sec

 Here, Eugeniou writes in the third person to question image proliferation as body and image collapse into each other.
 What does it mean to explore body language and mark-making in the ever shifting ground of the control society?

-Practice encompasses film, performative gesture, drawing in the expanded field, that attempts to engage with individual and collective signatures.
+Practice encompasses film, drawing in the expanded field and performative gesture that attempts to engage with individual and collective signatures.

-My ongoing quest to examine visual regimes has led Eugeniou to produce work which confronts the viewer-witness with realities of visual subjectivity, by developing themes which focus on traumatic images, monumentality through the medium of film to explore alterity and the (un)conscious realm.
+My ongoing quest to examine visual regimes has led Eugeniou to produce work which confronts the viewer-witness with realities of visual subjectivity, by developing themes which focus on traumatic images and counter-memory through the medium of film to explore alterity and the (un)conscious realm.

 The Black Tower is an experimental film made exclusively from crowd-sourced aftermath images of Grenfell Tower from Londoners, examining the role of viewer and memory of this unconscionable violence.
 The award-winning film pays homage to the 1987 The Black Tower, has been screened internationally.
 Dedicated website: